 United Republic of Tanzania

 Open Access is a new term to most scholars working in academic institutions in Tanzania.
-Three Open Access journals are published in the country: Dar Es Salaam Medical Students' Journal published by Tanzania Medical Students’ Association, Tanzania Journal of Health Research published by the National Institute for Medical Research and Tanzania Veterinary Journal (The Tropical Veterinarian) published by the Faculty of Veterinary Medicine, Sokoine University of Agriculture.
+As of May 2015, two Open Access journals published in Tanzania are registered in DOAJ.
+Dar Es Salaam Medical Students' Journal published by Tanzania Medical Students’ Association and Tanzania Journal of Health Research published by the National Institute for Medical Research.

-Researchers from Tanzania publish articles in international Open Access journals, for example 504 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
-124 articles have been published in Public Library of Science (PLoS) Open Access journals.
+Researchers from Tanzania publish articles in international Open Access journals, for example in 2013, 504 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
+272 articles have been published in Public Library of Science (PLoS) Open Access journals.

 The successes of Open Access in Tanzania depend on number of factors including the following:

 - Open Access champions (authors, editors, librarians, research administrators) practising Open Access publishing and setting up Open Access repositories.